yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 # Recommendations: Cipher Suites
 {: #detail}

-TLS and its implementations provide considerable flexibility in the
-         selection of cipher suites.
-Unfortunately, some available cipher suites are insecure, some do not provide the targeted security services, and some no longer provide enough security.
+TLS and its implementations provide considerable flexibility in the selection of cipher suites.
+Unfortunately, the security of some of these cipher suites has degraded over time to the point where some are known to be insecure.
 Incorrectly configuring a server leads to no or reduced security.
 This section includes recommendations on the selection and negotiation of cipher suites.

 ## General Guidelines